GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/api-callbacks.md

             - description: Version of the template used for migration.
         - `pages`
             - type: `array<Page>`
-            - description: Each attay item corrresponds to each page in template.[ page object ](../story-editor/integration-layer-api/api-callbacks.md/#page-object-shape)
+            - description: Each attay item corresponds to each page in template.[ page object ](../story-editor/integration-layer-api/api-callbacks.md/#page-object-shape)
         - `postersByPage`
             - type: `array<Object>`
             - description: Each object consisting of the URL for the page poster.